Array Functions

 $valueRef = & Arrays::getRef($array, 'foo');

-// returns $array['foo'] reference
+// returns a reference to $array['foo']

 Works with multidimensional arrays as well as get().

-$value = & Arrays::get($array, ['color', 'favorite']);
+$value = & Arrays::getRef($array, ['color', 'favorite']);

-// returns $array['color']['favorite'] reference
+// returns a reference to $array['color']['favorite']

 grep (array $array, string $pattern, bool $invert=false)array